ACH vs Wire Transfer Speed

 Generally speaking, both transfer methods are secure.
 The security risk for each depends on whether you’re sending or receiving funds.

 With ACH, NACHA guidelines allow receivers to dispute funds in the event of a fraud or payment error.
 NACHA also ensures that banks and third-party payment processors adhere to commercially reasonable fraud prevention, identity verification, and network security measures to combat security risks.
-A few ACH providers are even providing instant identity and bank account verification.
+A few ACH payment processing providers are even providing instant identity and bank account verification.

 ACH vs Wire Transfer: Use Case